 Lions are large, immensely strong and can charge with startling speed, so a powerful rifle (repeater or double-barrel) and a low magnification scope with a large field of view is the ticket for most lion hunting, or for protection from lions in the field.

 Across most of sub-Saharan Africa, the 9.3x62mm Mauser and/or .375 H&H Magnum are the mandated minimum cartridges for lion hunting.
-These and similar calibers are excellent choices for the purpose and give the hunter a reasonable safety margin in terms of killing power.
+These and similar medium bore calibers are excellent choices for the purpose and give the hunter a reasonable safety margin in terms of killing power.
 In addition, the rifles for these calibers need not be as heavy as those for the big bore safari rifles, allowing them to handle faster when the chips are down.

 Like all of the cartridge recommendations in my series on big game animals, the cartridge recommendations above assume that the hunter selects an adequate bullet and gets it into a vital spot.
 As in all hunting, but particularly when lion hunting, correct bullet placement is far more important than sheer power.
 Make absolutely sure that your first shot will be immediately fatal.
 If you have any doubts, don't shoot and live to hunt another day.